mike10004/har-replay/README.md

 Debugging Travis Builds
 -----------------------

-A note about debugging Travis builds.
-If the Travis build is failing, you can test locally by running ./travis-debug.sh (if you have Docker installed).
+If the Travis build is failing, you can test locally with Docker by running `./travis-debug.sh`.
 However, the `mvn verify` command appears to exit early but does not report a nonzero exit code, so it's not clear whether it's actually succeeding or something funky is going on.
 It should be useful for debugging failures that happen earlier, though.
-If the failure you see on Travis happens later on in `mvn verify`, you can follow the [Troubleshooting in a local container][troubleshooting] instructions, which say to execute:
+If the failure you see on Travis happens later on in `mvn verify`, you can follow the Travis [Troubleshooting in a local container][troubleshooting] instructions, which say to execute:

     $ docker run --name travis-debug -dit $TRAVIS_IMAGE /sbin/init
     $ docker exec -it travis-debug bash -l

-This puts you inside the container, where you can `su -l travis` and clone the repo and proceed as you would expect.
+This puts you inside the container, where you can `su -l travis`, clone the repo, and proceed manually from there.

 [har-replay-proxy]: https://github.com/mike10004/har-replay-proxy
 [switcheroo]: https://chrome.google.com/webstore/detail/switcheroo-redirector/cnmciclhnghalnpfhhleggldniplelbg